ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/subdaily_details/subdaily_calculations.md

 ## Calculation of GPP using fast and slow responses

-The {class}`~pyrealm.pmodel.subdaily.FastSlowPModel` implements the calculations used to estimate GPP using slow responses, but the details of these calculations are shown below.
+The {class}`~pyrealm.pmodel.subdaily.SubdailyPModel` implements the calculations used to estimate GPP using slow responses, but the details of these calculations are shown below.